-Landowners’ Guide to Wild Swimming: What the law really says
+Landowners’ guide to wild swimming: what the law really says

-With consultations for new bathing sites announced in England, it’s important for landowners to be aware of their rights and the rights of swimmers.
+Drier weather brings with it more potential wild swimmers, so it’s important for landowners to be aware of their rights and the rights of swimmers.
 CLA National Access Adviser Claire Wright dives into the detail here

 Landowner and swimmer rights